Muirfield/pocketmine-plugins/GrabBag/README.md

   - You prefer commands over chat: `-n /`

 * **pushtp** _<player>_ _[target]_
-  pushtp : Saves current location and teleport
+  Saves current location and teleport
 * **rcon** **[--add|--rm|--ls|id]** _<command>_
-  rcon : rcon client
+  rcon client

   This is an rcon client that you can used to send commands to other remote servers.
 Options: